In Vitro Fertilization (IVF)

 One embryo is generally implanted during an IVF cycle, which is a recent and significant advancement in IVF.
 A single embryo transfer, called elective single embryo transfer (eSET), is now the preferred method, as implanting more than one embryo increases the prospect of multiple births (twins, triplets or more) and the associated risk of health problems for mother and child.

 Genetic testing and IVF

 Genetic testing can evaluate embryos for genetic disorders before uterus implantation.
-This is done with either preimplantation genetic screening (PGS) that tests for multiple genetic problems or preimplantation genetic diagnosis (PGD) that tests for a specific genetic problem experienced in the male’s or female’s families.
+This is done with either preimplantation genetic screening (PGT-A) that tests for multiple genetic problems or preimplantation genetic diagnosis (PGT-M) that tests for a specific genetic problem experienced in the male’s or female’s families.

 What conditions can IVF treat?